DeLorean Motor Company (Texas): History

 In August 2007, Wynne announced plans to start selling refurbished cars.
 At that time, a DeLorean could be assembled using a combination of new, original, and reproduction parts and a donor car (to still carry a 1980s title) for US$57,500.
-As of 2019, restored DeLorean cars can range in value from US$50,000 and upwards depending on the level of restoration completed and optional upgrades.
-Though DMC does not sell unrestored vehicles, they can run from about US$35,000 upwards on the used car market depending on condition.
+As of 2019, restored DeLorean cars can be valued from US$50,000 and more depending on the level of restoration completed and optional upgrades.
+Though DMC does not sell unrestored vehicles, they can cost from about US$35,000 on the used car market depending on condition.

 On December 3, 2009, DMC released a collection of T-shirts and hats in collaboration with streetwear brand The Hundreds, featuring modernized images of the DeLorean in Los Angeles culture-based graphic designs.
-The collaboration project also includes a special edition DeLorean wrapped in The Hundreds recognizable JAGS pattern in black and flat black which was for sale beginning December 3, 2009, and displayed at The Hundreds flagship store in Los Angeles the entire day.
+The collaboration project also includes a special edition DeLorean wrapped in The Hundreds recognizable JAGS pattern in black and flat black which was for sale beginning December 3, 2009, and displayed at The Hundreds flagship store in Los Angeles for a day.

 In November 2010, in collaboration with DMC, Nike released a limited edition DeLorean Dunk shoe with an estimated production of 1,000 pairs at a suggested retail price of $90.

 In October 2011, DMC announced intentions to sell custom-made electric DeLoreans by 2013, development on which has been stopped pending the outcome of the release of regulations pertaining to the Low Volume Vehicle Manufacturing Act.

 In October 2017, DMC launched DMC Watches, in collaboration with a UK-based licensee which released two collections featuring design features from the DeLorean.